gaspare-mascolino/knowledge/pages/git.md

 ##### Trust a new user
 If you are a trusted user, you have to:

-- import the pubkey of the user to insert: gpg --import user_pubkey.gpg
+- import the pubkey of the user to insert: gpg --import pubkey.gpg
 - edit the key: gpg --edit–key ${KEY_ID}
 - > fpr
 - > trust (5)